amishshah/discord.js-guide/development/first-bot.md

 ```
 This is another event listener for the _ready_ event.
 Again, we'll talk about events later, but for now all you need to
 know is that when the _ready_ event is fired, your bot is ready to start working.

+## What's next?

+In the [next chapter](understanding-events.md), we'll take a look at understanding the concept of events that we have touched
+on in this chapter.